Mutfwang leads Gowon, Obasanjo in praise, worship for peace, unity in Plateau - Businessday NG

 Addressing the interdenominational gathering, Governor Mutfwang described the festival as a significant step towards the unity and prophetic destiny of Plateau State.

-He emphasised the state’s immense potential, stating, “Plateau is a land of blessing—fertile, resource-rich, and strategically positioned by God.
+He further emphasized the state’s immense potential, stating, “Plateau is a land of blessing—fertile, resource-rich, and strategically positioned by God.
 By His grace, Plateau will rise as a beacon of hope and prosperity, fulfilling its destiny as a city set on a hill that cannot be hidden.”

-Yakubu Gowon, former head of state, commended the initiative and expressed gratitude for the governor’s commitment to promoting peace and unity.
+Yakubu Gowon, the former head of state commended the initiative and expressed gratitude for the Governor’s commitment to promoting peace and unity.

 Reflecting on the state’s turbulent past, he noted, “Plateau has endured many challenges, but under Governor Mutfwang’s leadership, the state is experiencing recovery and healing.
 This gathering is a testament to our collective desire to worship God and seek His intervention for peace in Plateau, Nigeria, and beyond.”